Malaysia's Supermax implements new policies for migrant workers after US import ban

-KUALA LUMPUR : Malaysian glove manufacturer Supermax Corp has introduced a new foreign worker management policy and enhanced its current human resources policies in light of allegations of forced labour, it said on Monday.
+KUALA LUMPUR: Malaysian glove manufacturer Supermax has introduced a new foreign worker management policy and enhanced its current human resources policies in light of allegations of forced labour, it said on Monday (Jan 3).

 Supermax said in a statement it is currently in the process of updating the CBP about improvements made under the new policies.